623637719/The-Democratization-of-AI/3.Reinforcement learning/1.The Fundamental of Reinforced Learning/Readme.md

 ## Common difficulties:

-You can continue reading to Stage 1 by clicking the blue links or press next, if you encounter difficulties understanding refer back to this:
+You can continue reading to Stage 1 by clicking the blue links or press Next, if you encounter difficulties understanding refer back to this:

 ### [Next](https://github.com/623637719/The-Democratization-of-AI/tree/main/3.Reinforcement%20learning/1.The%20Fundamental%20of%20Reinforced%20Learning/1.Markov%20process)